PabloSsolbal/Web-Projects/taskList/README.md

 ## Usage

 1. Type the task in the input field.
+2. Select the priority level -Low is default-
-2. Click the "->" button to add the task to the incomplete tasks section.
+3. Click the "->" button to add the task to the incomplete tasks section.
-3. The task will appear in the incomplete tasks list with a checkbox and a delete button.
+4. The task will appear in the incomplete tasks list with a checkbox and a delete button.
-4. To mark a task as complete, click the checkbox next to the task.
+5. To mark a task as complete, click the checkbox next to the task.
-5. The task will be moved to the completed tasks section.
+6. The task will be moved to the completed tasks section.
-6. To mark a task as incomplete, click the checkbox next to the task in the completed tasks section.
+7. To mark a task as incomplete, click the checkbox next to the task in the completed tasks section.
-7. The task will be moved back to the incomplete tasks section.
+8. The task will be moved back to the incomplete tasks section.
-8. To delete a task, click the delete button (X) next to the task.
+9. To delete a task, click the delete button (X) next to the task.
-9. To delete all tasks, click the "C" button.
+10. To delete all tasks, click the "C" button.
-10. The tasks will be removed from the lists.
+11. The tasks will be removed from the lists.

+12. You can click the save button to save the currently task list
+13. Click the load button to load the last saved task list

 ## Contribution